Lunar I-Hab

-The Lunar I-Hab (formerly known as International Habitation Module, International Habitat or I-HAB) is designed as a habitat module of the Lunar Gateway station, to be built by the European Space Agency (ESA) in collaboration with the Japan Aerospace Exploration Agency (JAXA).
+The Lunar I-Hab (formerly known as International Habitation Module, International Habitat or I-HAB) was designed as a habitat module of the Lunar Gateway station, to be built by the European Space Agency (ESA) in collaboration with the Japan Aerospace Exploration Agency (JAXA).
 The I-HAB will have a maximum launch mass of 10000 kg and provide a habitable volume of 10 m3 (the gross pressurized volume is 36 m3).
+In March 2026, Lunar Gateway was cancelled, with its components, including I-Hab, to be repurposed for use in a lunar base.

 Background

 Concept work on the I-HAB module started in early July 2018 with a consortium of companies led by Airbus and including Thales Alenia Space.
 Airbus-lead consortium worked with ESA to develop an overall design concept.
 Airbus and Thales Alenia were also independently contracted in September 2018 to run parallel Phase A/B studies.
 Phase A focused on establishing the program's feasibility, and Phase B looked to develop a preliminary definition for the module.
 ESA conducted a Preliminary Requirements Review in November 2018 and the consortium ran its own design meeting in March 2019.
 This culminated in the development and publication of the System Requirements Document in July 2019, which was built on NASA's requirements for Lunar Gateway.